NFL offseason agendas: Barnwell's to-do lists for all 16 NFC teams

 Sign a rotation defensive end.
 I have to admit: It was difficult to find something for the Saints to do in this exercise.
 They don't have any obvious holes in the starting lineup, and they have depth at just about every key position.
 You really have to nitpick to find a place where the Saints might look to use the $8.3 million in cap space they have left for 2019.

 The one place I'd like to see the Saints add a piece is on the edge.
 Cameron Jordan is a Defensive Player of the Year candidate at one spot.
 On the other side, the Saints have two first-round picks invested in Marcus Davenport, but the Texas-San Antonio product was slowed by a toe injury during his rookie season.
-Last year's starter at that position, Alex Okafor, left for the Chiefs, leaving Trey Hendrickson -- who has played just 17 games over his first two seasons while recording two sacks -- as the primary backup at defensive end.
+Last year's starter at that position, Alex Okafor, left for the Chiefs, leaving Trey Hendrickson -- who has played just 17 games over his first two seasons and recorded two sacks -- as the primary backup at defensive end.

 Defensive coordinator Dennis Allen could use another piece to fill in off the edge and take snaps as an interior pass-rusher, especially given that Sheldon Rankins is recovering from a torn Achilles and might not be ready for an every-down role in September.
 Finding someone who can do that at a high level who hasn't already taken an offer somewhere else will be difficult.

 This would have been a perfect landing spot for Chris Long, but the Eagles defensive end retired on Saturday.
 As it is, the Saints likely will end up needing to monitor the training camp cuts to see if a useful veteran hits the market.
-If the Bucs end up cutting Gerald McCoy and he is willing to take a one-year deal in the $5 million range, that would work great.
+If Gerald McCoy is willing to take a one-year deal in the $5 million range, that would work great.

 Lock up Michael Thomas.
 The Saints might prefer to wait until after the season to re-sign their stud wide receiver, but the 26-year-old Thomas -- who has 33 more receptions through his first three seasons than any other player in NFL history -- is only going to get more expensive if the Saints wait.
 There's a good chance Thomas is the first $20 million-per-year wide receiver in NFL history if the organization waits for A.J.
 Green and Julio Jones to sign their deals and pushes the Thomas extension out until 2020.